bhagya314/MKPITS_-Bhagyashri-_-Lalsare-_Java_mar_2021/README.md

 65.wap to accept a number and display the message  "number is even" if remainder of a number is 0 if divided by 2 else print the message "number is odd"

 66.wap to accept a number and display the message  "number is even" if remainder of a number is 0 if divided by 2

+                      6th may
+67.Addition of two numbers.

+68.Perform Operation + or - on float numbers.

+69.wap to accept 5 subject marks and display total ,per , grade.

+70.wap to accept empno,basic_salary, empname,designation and then display emp details.

+71.wap to accept 2 no. and operator like +,-and display the result.

+72.wap to accept 2 no. and display the greater no.

+73.wap to accept 3 no. and display the greater no.

+74.WAP to display hello world.

+75.WAP to display hello.

+76.enter and print your name

+77.WAP to to print and display square of number.

+78.WAP program for return type argument.

+79.